Die Maintenance: How to Maintain Your Dies

 Cleaning

-- Prevents friction that may slow down material moving between stations.
+• Preventing friction that may impede the material from moving between stations.

-- Increases precision by stopping material from being displaced by debris while being cut.
+• Increasing precision by preventing material from being moved by debris while cutting.

 Inspection

-- Worn, blunt, chipped, cracked or dented parts that need sharpening, refinishing or replacement
+• Worn, blunt, chipped, cracked or dented parts in need of sharpening, refinishing or replacement

 Operating a die with blunt, worn, missing or loose parts can result in inconsistent cutting or folding, including frayed edges.
-Over time this can increase production costs as time and materials are wasted on substandard products that must be scrapped.
+Over time, using dies that are in poor condition can increase production costs, as you will waste time and materials on scrapped substandard products.
 Inspections are vital to spotting these errors before they become costly problems.

 Sharpening